gbif/data-blog/content/post/2020-01-15-frictionless-data-and-darwin-core.md

 * **enumerable-constraint**: This field value should be equal to one of the values in the enumeration constraint.
 * **type-or-format-error**: The value can’t be cast based on the schema type and format for this field.
 * **required-constraint**: This field is a required field, but it contains no value.
-* **unique-contraint**: This field is a unique field but it contains a value that has been used in another row.
+* **unique-constraint**: This field is a unique field but it contains a value that has been used in another row.
 See Goodtables GitHub repo - [Data Quality Errors](https://github.com/frictionlessdata/goodtables-py#data-quality-errors) for a complete list of errors.

 Fortunately, our researcher can fine tune these quality checks by modifying the constraints SHE WANTS in datapackage.json (unzip the data package first).